Whenever we are trying to lose weight we assume that this means no bread or carbohydrates.

 Turkish bread products are also made from refined flour and are although they do not differ hugely in terms of calories from other white breads, they not as good as the wholegrain breads at keeping you feeling fuller.

-Some of the flat Turkish breads are often served with calorific fillings and sauces, which obviously hinders weight loss.
+Some of the flat Turkish breads are often served with calorific fillings and sauces, but we have great alternatives check out our healthy dip recipes

 Flat breads come in many different varieties and the same rules apply when choosing which bread is most appropriate for those trying to lose weight.